TarrySingh/Awesome-ChatGPT-Resources/README.md

 15. [QChatGPT](): QQ robot bot developed based on OpenAI ChatGPT
 16.	 [nonebot-plugin-chatgpt](): Smart Conversation Chat plugin for NoneBot2.
 17. [ChineseAiDungeonChatGPT](): AI dungeon using ChatGPT as the storytelling model

+# JavaScript

+1. [chatgpt-mac](): ChatGPT for Mac, living in your menubar.
+2. [chatgpt-advanced](): A browser extension that augments your ChatGPT prompts with web results.
+3. [summarize.site]: Summarize web pages using OpenAI ChatGPT
+4. ChatGPT-ProBot: A GPTChat based GitHub robot. dialogue/CR/etc…
+5. YouTube_Summary_with_ChatGPT: YouTube Summary with ChatGPT is a simple Chrome Extension (manifest v3) that allows you to get both YouTube video transcripts and summary of the video with OpenAI’s ChatGPT AI technology.
+:cn: wechat-bot: a WeChat bot based on OpenAi ChatGPT + WeChaty that can be used to help you automatically reply to WeChat messages, or manage WeChat groups/friends, detect zombie fans, etc…